formbuilder/formbuilder/README.md

     cpan CGI::FormBuilder

-FormBuilder does not have any prerequisites; however, if you want to use templating support, you need to install HTML::Template, Text::Template, Template Toolkit, or CGI::FastTemplate (whichever you prefer to use).
+FormBuilder does not have any prerequisites; however, if you want to use templating support, you need to install one of:

+* HTML::Template
+* Text::Template
+* Template Toolkit
+* CGI::FastTemplate

+Whichever you prefer to use.

 ## Example